DSST Public Schools

-DSST Public Schools (DSST), formerly known as the Denver School of Science and Technology, is a public charterSTEM network comprising 16 schools on eight campuses in Denver and Aurora, Colorado, United States, in partnership with Denver Public Schools.
+DSST Public Schools (DSST), formerly known as the Denver School of Science and Technology, is a public charter STEM network comprising 16 schools on eight campuses in Denver and Aurora, Colorado, United States, in partnership with Denver Public Schools.

 DSST is ranked among the top 200 public high schools in the US.

 Overview

 Metropolitan area students are selected for admission entirely by a lottery.
 As students follow a science, mathematics, and technology focused liberal arts education, more than half of the graduates declare a STEM major in college.
 Students of color comprise 80 percent of the student body and 68 percent qualify for free or reduced lunch.
 All DSST students follow a prospectus that includes seven years of natural sciences, seven years of mathematics, three years of Spanish, a trimester internship, and a two-trimester senior project.

 History

 DSST was founded in 2004 at Park Hill in northeast Denver by David Ethan Greenberg, who also served as the first board chair of its successor organization, DSST Public Schools.
 Bill Kurtz, a former investment banker at JP Morgan, is founding principal.